 Graduate studies in the Department of Sociology focus on guiding students who have excelled as consumers of knowledge through the transition to becoming producers of scholarship.
-Students are encouraged to initiate independent research projects early on and to work closely with a range of faculty—through coursework, research assistantships, independent study, and informal mentoring—to develop research skills.
+Students are encouraged to initiate independent research projects early on and to work closely with a range of faculty—through coursework, independent study, and informal mentoring—to develop research skills.
 Undergraduate concentration in sociology is not a prerequisite for admission.
 The program is primarily designed for students interested in pursuing academic careers, but it is also oriented toward students with skills and applications that are relevant for employment in government and the private sector.

 The course of study is oriented toward two goals.
 The first is competence in the foundations of sociological analysis, including sociological theory, research methods, and social statistics.
-The second is demonstrated potential for making significant contributions to the sociological literature, as evidenced by the satisfactory completion of major research papers, mastery of knowledge in specialized fields, and, finally, the dissertation.
+The second is demonstrated potential for making significant contributions to the sociological literature, as evidenced by the satisfactory completion of a major research paper, mastery of knowledge in specialized fields, and, finally, the dissertation.

-The foundations of sociological analysis include: (1) a knowledge of general sociological theory, including its basic concepts, their historical antecedents, and the logic of inquiry; and (2) competence in research methods, including computer applications and qualitative methods.
+The foundations of sociological analysis include: (1) a knowledge of general sociological theory, including its basic concepts, their historical antecedents, and the logic of inquiry; and (2) competence in research methods, including statistical applications and qualitative methods.

-Students may also obtain a joint degree in sociology and social policy via a collaborative training program through the Woodrow Wilson School of Public and International Affairs.
+Students may also obtain a joint degree in sociology and social policy via a collaborative training program through the School of Public and International Affairs.
 Students interested in the joint degree have the option of applying to it at the time of their initial application to the Graduate School or transferring into the program after their first or second year of graduate study with the permission of the relevant directors of graduate study.

 Sample of written work.